Inclusive Hotels Network

 The Inclusive Hotels Network first convened to address this knowledge gap.
 Founded in 2012, the group now meets each month to discuss ideas and generate guidance and case studies.
 Working with hotel operators, access consultants, occupational therapists, product designers and others, we meet monthly to share knowledge, experience and ideas.

 All members give their time, expertise and ideas free of charge, so we are grateful for the ongoing, essential support of CAE who provide an accessible venue (as do ARUP and the Guildhall) and web presence.
 The group is led by Rachael Marshall and meetings are usually hosted at CAE or ARUP.

-Guidance documents are the tangible results of our meetings; Access to Hotels for People with Hearing Loss was published in November 2016 (by Chris Harrowell and the IHN).
-The Use of Hoists in Guest Accommodation will be published by the end of July 2017.
+Guidance documents are the tangible results of our meetings; Access to Hotels for People with Hearing Loss was first published in November 2016 and later updated in October 2017 (by Chris Harrowell and the IHN).
+The Use of Hoists in Guest Accommodation has recently been published in October 2017.
 A comprehensive resource about sanitary facilities in guest accommodation is currently in development.
 This will complement the forthcoming BS 8300-2: Buildings sections on the subject.

-You can find out more and download our guidance documents here.
+You can find out more and download our guidance publications here.